Tinkerforge/doc/en/source/Tutorials/Tutorial_Build_Environment/Tutorial.rst

 ----------------

 In the hardware folders of the bricks and bricklet are ``*.step`` - files.
-These were createt using the FreeCAD script `StepUp Tools <https://sourceforge.net/projects/kicadstepup/>`__.
+These were created using the FreeCAD script `StepUp Tools <https://sourceforge.net/projects/kicadstepup/>`__.

 ToDo: HowTo Steps